JuheeJadhav/AutomateLoginProcessUsingSelenium/README.md

 This is a Simple project for automate login process.

 Changes needs to be made:
-write chrome WebDriver executable path.
+/nwrite chrome WebDriver executable path.
-Mentioned the Email addredd and password.
+/nMentioned the Email addredd and password.